-A leaking toilet should never be ignored; it can be a very costly oversight.
-The "Dye Test" is an easy to do and is a useful tool in saving money on your water and sewer bill, because a leak inside of a toilet is often not visible or audible.
-Many people find it hard to believe their high water bills are due to a leaky toilet.
-Make sure you add this simple test to your home maintenance to-do list.
-If you are unsure how to perform this simple test please check at: http://www.conserveh2o.org/water-lost-toilet-leaks.
+One of the most common causes of water loss within the home is a leaking toilet and should never be ignored.
+As allowing a leaky toilet to go unchecked could become a very costly oversight.
+A "Dye Test" is easy to do and is a useful tool for saving money on your water and sewer bill, because a leak inside of a toilet is often not visible or audible.
+Many people find it hard to believe their high-water bills are due to a leaky toilet.
+Make sure you add this simple test to your periodic home maintenance to-do list.
+If you are unsure of how to perform these simple tests, please use the following link.
+EPA Leak Tests